Listen to the podcast

 The acute junior developer problem, according to Van der Heijden is also that companies are loathe to invest in a junior software developer for the first time.
 “As a result, they use work experience as a proxy for quality.
 It’s hard to get hired if you have no work experience, and this is especially true in the software development field.”

 Enter the AATE

-Global technology companies, corporates, local educators and governments are strengthening the developer pipeline by investing in education, and the AATE is one such example.
+Global technology companies, corporates, local educators and governments are strengthening the developer pipeline by investing in education and broadening the talent pool, and the AATE is one such example.